Infernal Affairs: Writing

 Writer Alan Mak had long wanted to write a story about police and gangsters.
 The script of Infernal Affairs was inspired by John Woo's Face/Off (1997) but Mak knew that its science fiction elements were too implausible in reality, so he focused on the exchange of identity and psychology between the two leads as its themes.
+Additionally, Mak wanted to explore the idea of triad members going undercover within the police, which had not been the plot of a movie prior to the release of Infernal Affairs.
 In the process of Mak's creation, his good friend Felix Chong also encouraged and supported him.
 The script, written by Mak and revised by Chong, took three years to complete.

 The dialogue in the famous rooftop showdown was created on the spot by Felix Chong and Tony Leung, with Chong playing Andy Lau's part.
 The script originally included a typical shootout in the third act, but Leung insisted on turning it into a dialogue scene.

 Gordon Lam did not receive the full script and did not know his character was also a triad mole until the final scene.

 Investment

 The script for Infernal Affairs originally belonged to Andy Lau's Teamwork Motion Pictures, but due to the company's entanglement in a lawsuit at the time, it was unable to produce the film.
 In addition, the creative team lacked investors because other studios viewed a gangster film as no longer novel or profitable.
-This hesitation reflects broader industry tensions: as Professor Gina Marchetti notes, Hong Kong filmmakers like Lau experienced fierce competition from emerging Hollywood, while also battling widespread DVD and VCD piracy.
+This hesitation reflected broader industry tensions.
+Professor Gina Marchetti noted that Hong Kong filmmakers like Lau experienced fierce competition from emerging Hollywood, while also battling widespread DVD and VCD piracy.
 Eventually, Andrew Lau made a hopeless bid and showed the script to John Chong at Media Asia Entertainment Group.
 To his surprise Chong and company chairman Peter Lam saw potential in the story.
 Lam proceeded to invest HK $20 million in the film, under the condition that Andy Lau will star the film.
+In total, the budget for the movie ended up being HK $50 million, with over half going into production costs to amplify the quality of the film.
+This allowed for the usage of a full orchestra for the score of the film, as opposed to a synthesizer, which marked the first time a full orchestra was used in Hong Kong cinema.